Bob Hoskins: Illness and death

 Hoskins was diagnosed with Parkinson's disease in 2011.
-He subsequently retired from acting in August 2012.

-On 29 April 2014, he died of pneumonia at a London hospital, aged 71.
+He retired from acting in August 2012.
+On 29 April 2014, Hoskins died of pneumonia at a London hospital, aged 71.
 He was survived by his wife Linda and his four children.

-Among actors who paid tribute at his funeral were Stephen Fry, Samuel L. Jackson and Helen Mirren, who said that "London will miss one of her best and most loving sons."
+Among actors who paid tribute at his funeral were Stephen Fry, Samuel L. Jackson, and Helen Mirren.
 Hoskins is buried in Highgate Cemetery in London.